robertandrews/cwp-tidy-media/README.md

 Deletion of the plugin will not revert attachments to their prior state.

+Running these operations may pose risks to your Media Library.

-==Make a back-up of both files and database before you run this plugin==.
+Make a back-up of both files and database before you run this plugin.

+The author cannot be held liable for any data loss.

 ## Changelog